saikota7/dynamic-to-do-list/README.md

 ## Credits

-This project was created by [Your Name].
-If you have any questions or suggestions, please feel free to contact me at [Your Email].
+This project was created by K N Sai Krishna.
+If you have any questions or suggestions, please feel free to contact me at saikota.in@gmail.com.

 ---

-Replace `<repository-url>`, `[Your Name]`, and `[Your Email]` with appropriate values.
-Additionally, if you have any additional setup instructions specific to your backend server or any other configurations, you can include them in the README as well.

-This README provides a comprehensive guide for setting up, running, and using your dynamic to-do list application.
-Adjust it according to your project's specific requirements and preferences.
-If you have any questions or need further assistance, feel free to ask!